 - You can move house without having to pay off the negative equity on your mortgage.
 This is particularly useful if you need to move for work or family reasons and can’t put it off.

-- You may have to pay early repayment charges on your existing mortgage.
+- You might have to pay early repayment charges on your existing mortgage.

-- There may be extra fees and charges, and your new mortgage may have a higher interest rate than your existing one.
+- There might be extra fees and charges, and your new mortgage might have a higher interest rate than your existing one.